bbauska/zombiePolitics/README.md

 sition of severe penalties for first offenses of a wide range of undesirable, but often harmless, behaviors.
-Based on the assumption that schools are rife with crime and fueled by the emergence of a number of state and federal laws such as the Gun-Free Schools Act of 1994, mandatory sentencing legislation, and the popular “three strikes and you're out” policy many educators first invoked zero tolerance rules against kids who brought firearms to schools.
-This was exacerbated by the high-pro­ file school shootings in the mid-1990s, the tragic shootings at Columbine High School on April 20, 1999, and the more recent shootings at Virginia Tech.
+Based on the assumption that schools are rife with crime and fueled by the emergence of a number of state and federal laws such as the Gun-Free Schools Act of 1994, mandatory sentencing legislation, and the popular "three strikes and you're out" policy many educators first invoked zero tolerance rules against kids who brought firearms to schools.
+This was exacerbated by the high-pro­ file school shootings in the mid-1990s, the tragic shootings at Columbine High School on April 20, 1999, and the more recent shootings at Virginia Tech.</p>

-But as the climate of fear increased, the assumption that schools were dealing with a new breed of student-violent, amoral, and apathetitvbegan to take hold in the public imagination.
+<p>But as the climate of fear increased, the assumption that schools were dealing
+with a new breed of student-violent, amoral, and apathetitvbegan to take hold in the public imagination.
 Moreover, as school safety became a top educational pri­ ority, zero tolerance policies were broadened and now include a range of behavioral